 Our goal was not to spend a lot of money and so we decided on the 2-door as it was $3000 cheaper than the 4-door and we already had two other larger vehicles as well as it being the “classic” Jeep shape although nowadays the 4-door supposedly outsells it 3-1.
 This was late last summer and although I knew Jeep Wranglers were popular, especially around here in Colorado, I figured I had time to see what my options were.

-It turned out that the Wrangler is one of the few cars in the U.S. that many people actually custom order, in addition an order would usually be filled in less than six weeks, and even more interesting a factory order was often discounted as much or even more than one sitting on the lot.
+I was surprised to learn that the Wrangler is one of the few cars in the U.S. that many people actually custom order, in addition an order would usually be filled in less than six weeks, and even more interesting a factory order was often discounted as much or even more than one sitting on the lot.
 At the time it was still unknown if this model would still be in production for the 2018 model year of it it would be superceded by the new “JL” version.

 As it turned out, Jeep ended up producing BOTH versions side by side for the 2018 model year, with the “JK” version finally wrapping up in April 2018 but at the time of looking it was thought that 2017 might be it.
 The best pricing was to be had from several out of state mega-dealers, one of which was in Idaho and another in Virginia, and the pricing was usually around 5-7% under the invoice (not MSRP) price with some aggressive shopping.